-Message sessions: first in, first out (FIFO)
+First-in, first out (FIFO) pattern

-To realize a FIFO guarantee in Service Bus, use Sessions.
-Service Bus is not prescriptive about the nature of the relationship between the messages, and also does not define a particular model for determining where a message sequence starts or ends.
+To realize a FIFO guarantee in Service Bus, use sessions.
+Service Bus isn't prescriptive about the nature of the relationship between the messages, and also doesn't define a particular model for determining where a message sequence starts or ends.

-Any sender can create a session when submitting messages into a topic or queue by setting the SessionId property to some application-defined identifier that is unique to the session.
+Any sender can create a session when submitting messages into a topic or queue by setting the session ID property to some application-defined identifier that is unique to the session.
 At the AMQP 1.0 protocol level, this value maps to the group-id property.

-An example of how to delineate a sequence for transferring a file is to set the Label property for the first message to start, for intermediate messages to content, and for the last message to end.
+Typically, however, an application has a clear notion of where a set of related messages starts and ends.
+Service Bus doesn't set any specific rules.
+For example, your application could set the Label property for the first message to start, for intermediate messages to content, and for the last message to end.
 The relative position of the content messages can be computed as the current message SequenceNumber delta from the start message SequenceNumber.

 Sessions provide concurrent de-multiplexing of interleaved message streams while preserving and guaranteeing ordered delivery.

-When the MessageSession object is accepted and while it is held by a client, that client holds an exclusive lock on all messages with that session's SessionId that exist in the queue or subscription, and also on all messages with that SessionId that still arrive while the session is held.
+A session receiver is created by a client accepting a session.
+When the session is accepted and held by a client, the client holds an exclusive lock on all messages with that session's session ID in the queue or subscription.
+It will also hold exclusive locks on all messages with the session ID that will arrive later.

 When multiple concurrent receivers pull from the queue, the messages belonging to a particular session are dispatched to the specific receiver that currently holds the lock for that session.
-With that operation, an interleaved message stream residing in one queue or subscription is cleanly de-multiplexed to different receivers and those receivers can also live on different client machines, since the lock management happens service-side, inside Service Bus.
+With that operation, an interleaved message stream in one queue or subscription is cleanly de-multiplexed to different receivers and those receivers can also live on different client machines, since the lock management happens service-side, inside Service Bus.